elliesgithub/data-analytics-power-bi-report762/README.md

 ## Creating Metrics for Users Outside the Company Using SQL

 1. **CONNECT TO SQL SERVER**

-Using information given in the structure below
+Using information given in the structure below connected to a SQL server from VScode.
+Have not provided the details out of privacy.
-HOST:
+HOST: Given host
-PORT: 5432
+PORT: Given port
-DATABASE:
+DATABASE: Given database
-USER:
+USER: Given user
-PASSWORD:
+PASSWORD: Given password

 2. **CHECK TABLE AND COLUMN NAMES**
-Using the POWERBI Projection.session.sql document a list of the tables in the database was printed and the result saved to a csv file for refernece under the SQL Table and Column Names folder.
+Using the 'POWERBI Projection.session.sql' document a list of the tables in the database was printed and the result saved to a csv file for reference under the SQL Table and Column Names folder.

 A list of the columns in the orders table was printed and saved the result to a csv file called orders_columns.csv and was repeated for the the other tables which had useful columns.